Amourspirit/python_ooo_dev_tools/docs/odev/part2/chapter06.rst

 Aside from changing paragraph styles, it's useful to apply style changes to words or strings inside a paragraph.
 For example, to highlight a word in bold, or write several words in red italics for emphasis.

-This is implemented by :py:meth:`.Write.style_left` using a similar approach to :py:meth:`.Write.style_prev_pragraph`.
+This is implemented by :py:meth:`.WriteTextCursor.style_left` using a similar approach to :py:meth:`.WriteTextCursor.style_prev_paragraph`.
-:py:meth:`~.Write.style_left` is passed an integer position which lies to the left of the current cursor position.
+:py:meth:`~.WriteTextCursor.style_left` is passed an integer position which lies to the left of the current cursor position.
-Character style changes are applied to the text range defined by that distance:
+Character style changes are applied to the text range defined by that distance this in turn calls :py:meth:`~.Write.style_left` which is shown below:

 .. tabs::